ppy/osu-wiki/news/2018-09-18-the-qat-gazette-august-2018.md

 ### Beatmap Nominator Retirements

-This month saw the departure of six of our hard working Beatmap Nominators; some old, some relatively new — [Ascendance](https://osu.ppy.sh/users/2931883), [Cerulean Veyron](https://osu.ppy.sh/users/1886524), [Fii](https://osu.ppy.sh/users/3922569),  [Garalulu](https://osu.ppy.sh/users/757783), [riffy](https://osu.ppy.sh/users/597957) and [Sieg](https://osu.ppy.sh/users/1404615).
-Whether it’s for university study, military service, or simply a well needed rest, your contributions have been greatly appreciated and we wish you the best of luck in whichever path you now pursue.
+This month saw the departure of six of our hard-working Beatmap Nominators: some old, some relatively new—[Ascendance](https://osu.ppy.sh/users/2931883), [Cerulean Veyron](https://osu.ppy.sh/users/1886524), [Fii](https://osu.ppy.sh/users/3922569),  [Garalulu](https://osu.ppy.sh/users/757783), [riffy](https://osu.ppy.sh/users/597957) and [Sieg](https://osu.ppy.sh/users/1404615).
+Whether it’s for university study, military service, or simply a well-needed rest, your contributions have been greatly appreciated and we wish you the best of luck in whichever path you now pursue.

 ## Within the Quality Assurance Team
 by [Raiden](https://osu.ppy.sh/users/2239480)

-Most of this last month's news and developments centred the discussion and outcomes of a Quality Assurance Team Meeting.
-Usually we like to hold these publically, but sometimes time isn't on our side and we really need to discuss things at short notice, so apologies for that!
+Most of this last month's news and developments centred the discussion and outcomes of a Quality Assurance Team meeting.
+Usually we like to hold these publicly, but sometimes time isn't on our side and we really need to discuss things at short notice, so apologies for that!
 A recap of the key aspects of this meeting can be found below.

 ### QAT September flash-meeting